latticetower/smiles-against-covid/README.md

 13. `catboost_predictions_v0_1.csv`: used pubchem's fingerprints computed by DeepPurpose.utils.smiles2pubchem function instead of precomputed ones (yes, there was a non-critical bug in my old code, and yes, these fingerprints differ).
 Using the same parameters as before.

     Score on a challenge's leaderboard: 0.3577

+14. `catboost_predictions_v0_1.csv`: set depth to 6 and rerun
+    Score on a challenge's leaderboard: 0.3654